Naproxcinod: Current situation in pain treatment

 There are people who are currently relying on traditional NSAIDs and COX-2 inhibitors (for example celecoxib) to treat chronic pain and inflammation.
 COX-2 inhibitors have been associated with an increased risk of serious cardiovascular events such as strokes or heart attacks.
 Therefore, there is a need for safer medications.
 This need is particularly acute among patients with high cardiovascular risk like hypertension which represents 50% of osteoarthritis sufferers.

-Indications
+Proposed indications

 Three phase III clinical trials led by NicOx have shown that naproxcinod was effective to treat pain against knee osteoarthritis and hip osteoarthritis.
 A phase II study showed no significant differences in efficacy between naproxcinod and the COX-2 inhibitor rofecoxib in the treatment of pain.

 In osteoarthritis, a 750 mg dose is equipotent to 500 mg of naproxen for the treatment of inflammation but with the added benefit of attenuating the cardiovascular effects traditionally associated with NSAIDs.

 In July 2010 the FDA decided not to approve naproxcinod.